franciscozorrilla/metaGEM/README.md

 ### 3. Bin refinement

 Edit the input of `rule all` to expand the output of `rule binRefine`, edit `cluster_config.json` if necessary, and run snakemake.
+Note that this step uses the `metawrap` conda environment instead of the `metabagpipes` environment.
+Ensure that CheckM is correctly installed and the downloaded database is configured as described in the Installation section.

 ### 4. Bin reassembly

 Edit the input of `rule all` to expand the output of `rule binReassemble`, edit `cluster_config.json` if necessary, and run snakemake.
+Note that this step uses the `metawrap` conda environment instead of the `metabagpipes` environment.
+Again, ensure that CheckM is correctly installed and the downloaded database is configured as described in the Installation section.

 ### 5. MAG classification